yousabg/yousabg/README.md

 ### 🚀 Wordle!
 One of the biggest projects I've embarked on is creating a fully functional recreation of Wordle.
 My game can be played at gyousab.pythonanywhere.com
-Please let me know if you would like to see the code for this, or if you have any reccomendations!
+Please let me know if you would like to see the code for this, or if you have any recommendations!

 ---